anish-narain/bookdepository/README.md

             venv
             (venv) ~/Anish/nea/bookdepository $

-J. Start the application
+K. Start the application
 ```
     (venv) $ flask run
 ```

-K. Access the application on local [browser](http://127.0.0.1:5000)
+L. Access the application on local [browser](http://127.0.0.1:5000)

 **To do**